Skip to content

 Middle Hill — common questions

 Middle Hill is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 588m of ascent and takes most walkers 3-6 hours.
-Terrain: A bowling green of dry moorland turf — fast going in any direction with no obstacles bar the occasional peat hag.
+Ground conditions: A bowling green of dry moorland turf — fast going in any direction with no obstacles bar the occasional peat hag.

-When is the best time to climb Middle Hill?
+What's the best month to climb Middle Hill?

-Good signal on summit; EE reliable.
+Decent up top; count on EE.
 Smooth Tweedsmuir Hills plateau.

 Is Middle Hill safe in winter?